 While fluctuations come and go, best practices will last forever.
 Making your way through an ever-changing market is no easy task, but staying on top of trends, listening to what the experts are predicting, and leaving room for the unexpected will help you stay ahead of the game.

 For more information on flatbed best practices, download our whitepaper "Navigating a Fluctuating Flatbed Market.”
-If you are interested in learning more about Freightquote’s flatbed shipping services, contact us today.
+If you are interested in learning more about Freightquote by C.H.
+Robinson’s flatbed shipping services, contact us today.

 Do you have a shipment to book?